hhsnopek/testcontainers-go/docs/features/garbage_collector.md

     is as soon as you call `testcontainers.GenericContainer` but remember to check for the `err` first.

+Optionally you may use `testcontainers.CleanupContainer(tb testing.TB, context.Context, ctr testcontainers.Container)`
+helper to terminate your running Container in a test environment.

 ## Ryuk

 [Ryuk](https://github.com/testcontainers/moby-ryuk) (also referred to as